 Students will continue their journey of communicating and expressing themselves in French.
 Students will speak and write in French, explore the culture and traditions of French-speaking countries, and grow in their knowledge and understanding of French.
 We will be learning and using more complex structures to describe activities and events in the past, present, and future tenses.

 · 10% - Speaking (in French!)

 o You will be given a speaking objective stamp sheet for each unit or chapter.
-Each square on the sheet is noted with a different speaking goal for that chapter.
+Each square on the sheet is noted with a different speaking goal for that unit.
 When you perform a task that accomplishes a goal on the sheet you will receive a stamp.
 The value of each stamp may vary from chapter to chapter, but students must complete all goals to receive 100% for participation.

 · 10% - Homework

 o This includes vocabulary/grammar worksheets, flash cards, short writing assignments, and bringing in authentic French written materials (such as product labels or Internet articles.)
 Homework is assigned 2-3 nights a week, but I highly recommend taking 15 minutes each night to review notes.

 · 15% - Class work

 o This includes daily warm-ups, vocabulary/grammar practice activities, skits/conversations, reading/listening activities, dictées, etc.

 o Expect at least two quizzes each week, and be aware that I love

 pop quizzes!
 Quizzes may be written or oral.